 This course is a continuation of SWK 307.
 Students apply practice knowledge and skills in their first social work practicum.
 Students synthesize their course-based learning with their supervised training through participation in weekly integrative seminars.
 Students complete a minimum of 120 hours of supervised practice in the spring term.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.